What this covers

 Open tactical detailThe raw material for a credible founder-led sales motion already exists: website narrative, pricing logic, pilot posture, and real walkthrough signal.
 What does not exist yet is the portable package that makes that motion repeatable without live explanation.

-Publish the current beta price anchors and keep everything beyond those anchors conversation-led: Starter at GBP 220 per seat per month, Foundation from GBP 1,500 per month, Growth from GBP 5,000 per month, and Enterprise as custom.
-Only do this if plan definition, entitlements, and usage tracking are tightened enough that the page stays honest.
+Show simple starting prices, then keep the detail for conversation: Starter at GBP 220 per seat per month, Foundation from GBP 1,500 per month, Growth from GBP 5,000 per month, and Enterprise as custom pricing.
+Only do this if the package definitions are tight enough that the page stays honest.

-Review on decisions pageStart with founder-led pilots only.
-Define the unlock milestones now: minimum DPA and procurement pack, at least one usable proof or permissioned case-study path, and explicit founder sign-off on what broader selling is allowed to promise.
+Review in readiness checklistStart with founder-led trial customers only.
+Then agree the checkpoints that let us widen the door: basic legal and data-protection documents, at least one usable proof story or case-study path, and founder sign-off on what the sales team is allowed to promise.

 Evidence links